 For complaints about the academy those who can attend are:

-- the complainant and be accompanied by a friend or relative. - the investigation officer. - the principal / vice principal/head of school.
+- the complainant and be accompanied by a friend or relative, subject to Trust approval. - the investigation officer. - the principal / vice principal/head of school.

 For complaints about the principal those who can attend are: